 Funding Policy - Plan members are required to contribute 10 percent of their annual covered salary and the College is required to contribute 14 percent of annual covered payroll.
 The contribution requirements of plan members and employers are established and may be amended by the SERS' Retirement Board up to statutory maximum amounts of 10 percent for plan members and 14 percent for employers.
 The Retirement Board, acting with the advice of the actuary, allocates the employer contribution rate among four of the System's funds (Pension Trust Fund, Death Benefit Fund, Medicare B Fund, and Health Care Fund).
-For the fiscal year ended June 30, 2015, the allocation to pension, death benefits, and Medicare B was 13.18 percent.
-The remaining 0.82 percent of the 14 percent employer contribution rate was allocated to the Health Care Fund.
+For the fiscal year ended June 30, 2016, the allocation to pension, death benefits, and Medicare B was 14.00 percent.
+There was no allocation to the Health Care Fund for the year.

-The College's contractually-required contribution to SERS was \$384,033 for fiscal year 2015.
-The College contributed 100 percent of the required contribution as of June 30, 2015.
+The College's contractually-required contributions to SERS were \$425,619, \$361,540, and \$403,005 for fiscal years 2016, 2015 and 2014, respectively.
+The College contributed 100 percent of the required contribution as of June 30, 2016, 2015 and 2014.